abhiguptanitb/GoNexi-Ride-Booking-System/README.md

 ## 🎯 Overview

-This is a comprehensive **Uber Clone** application that replicates the core functionality of a ride-sharing platform.
+This is a comprehensive **GoNexi** application that replicates the core functionality of a ride-sharing platform.
 The project features separate interfaces for **users** (riders) and **captains** (drivers), real-time location tracking, ride booking, fare calculation, and seamless communication between users and drivers using WebSocket technology.

 ### Key Highlights